Steve Soboroff: 2001 Los Angeles mayoral election

 In 2005, many of the traffic-fighting proposals Soboroff introduced during his 2001 campaign, as well as his plan to break up the Los Angeles Unified School District (LAUSD), were reintroduced by other candidates in that year's mayoral contest.
 Later in 2005, newly elected Los Angeles Mayor Antonio Villaraigosa, with whom Soboroff competed for the Mayor's job in 2001, implemented Soboroff's proposal to ban all road construction during rush hour.
 Villaraigosa's 2005 and 2009 campaign manager, Ace Smith, played the same role for Soboroff in 2001.

 Playa Vista

-In October 2001, Soboroff joined Playa Vista as the communities president.
-He oversaw the development of 20 parks, an elementary school, offices, the Los Angeles Clippers Training Center, residences, and other amenities, which resulted in one of the most popular neighborhoods in Los Angeles.
+In October 2001, Soboroff joined Playa Vista as the community's President and CEO.
+He oversaw the development of 20 parks, an elementary school, offices, the Los Angeles Clippers Training Center, residences, and other amenities, which has resulted in one of the most popular neighborhoods in Los Angeles.
 The wetlands were preserved and major traffic mitigation improvements were established.

 Los Angeles Dodgers

 On April 19, 2011, Soboroff was hired to be the Vice Chairman of the Los Angeles Dodgers baseball team.
 His responsibilities were said to include leading the efforts to improve the fan experience and strengthening the team's ties to the community.

 One day later, Major League Baseball seized control of the Dodgers from owner Frank McCourt.
 He resigned his position on June 25, 2011, citing the "unanticipated action by the commissioner of Major League Baseball" as preventing him from doing the job for which he had been hired.